Anablep 的钱币相册

 This AU dollar looks mint state, with no contact marks and plenty of muted luster.
 It is probably severely under graded but serves as an impressive placeholder coin for now.
 There are major quality problem with the Denver issues, and they are nearly impossible to find in the gem grades.

-Flashy, lustrous and original, this Peace dollar has a full cartwheel on both sides with slight toning along the rim.
+Flashy and original, this Peace dollar has bright luster on both sides with champagne toning throughout the obverse.
 Even higher level pieces are nearly always weakly struck, though that does not seem to be the case with this coin.
 It displays a fully struck reverse with sharp detail on the eagle's feathers and there are no marks or nicks on the central area.
 Rims that are sometimes weak are fully struck up.
 Bagmarks are usually not a problem with 1927-S dollars, and this coin is free of any distracting marks.

 Orange and green toning frame the obverse rim of this exceptionally well preserved, low-mintage Peace dollar.
 Much better looking than the MS63 grade indicated on the holder.